MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-scope.md

 Because a scoped policy always inherits the labels and settings and from the global policy, the labels from the global policy are displayed when you create or edit a scoped policy.
 However, you cannot edit the labels from the global policy when you edit a scoped policy.
 You can however, add sublabels to these inherited labels.

 For example, if you have a label named **Confidential** in the global policy, all users see this label.
-You cannot remove or re-order it with a scoped policy.
+You cannot remove or reorder it with a scoped policy.
 But you might want to create a scoped policy for the Marketing department that adds a new sublabel to Confidential, so that these users see **Confidential \ Promotions**.
 You also create another scoped policy for the Sales department that adds a new sublabel to Confidential, so that these users see **Confidential \ Partners**.
 Each sublabel can then be configured for different settings and the sublabel is visible only to the users in the respective departments.

 To configure a scoped policy for Azure Information Protection: